País 9 País 9 País 9 País 9 País 9 País 9 País 9 País 9 País 9 País 9 País 9 País 9

 When Yuni Coffee Co. arrived in Houaphan province, they found a neglected and stagnant coffee industry.

-Coffee had been planted in the area around 1993 as part of efforts to replace opium cultivation, but it had not produced marketable quantities.
+Coffee had been planted in the area in 1993 to replace opium cultivation, but had not produced marketable quantities.
 Farmers lacked the knowledge to care for or process coffee properly, and without buyers, they couldn't earn money from it.

-Yuni Coffee now supports 160 farming families across four districts, including Xam Tai and Vieng Xai.
+Fast forward to today, and Yuni Coffee supports 160 farming families across four districts, including Xam Tai and Vieng Xai.
 The company provides seeds, training, and nursery supplies, avoiding debt and reinvesting profits into community projects.

 In the 2023/24 harvest season, Yuni Coffee produced 7,500 kg of green coffee beans, including 2,500 kg of naturally processed coffee, 1,000 kg of washed processed coffee, and 500 kg of roasted coffee for domestic sales.